Markus Sittich von Hohenems: Biography

 During his incumbency, the Archbishop took up the Counter-Reformation policies of his predecessor and had stern measures imposed on his subjects.
-According to the resolutions of the Council of Trent, he had the Catholic Corpus Christi fraternity established in order to fight "falsehood and heresy".
-Mark Sittikus also continued the redevelopment of his Salzburg residence: he employed the Italian architect Santino Solari to pursue the reconstruction of Salzburg Cathedral according to plans designed by Vincenzo Scamozzi, with the foundation stone of the new building being laid in 1614.
+According to the resolutions of the Council of Trent, he founded fraternities in order to promote orthodoxy.
+Sittich also continued the redevelopment of his Salzburg residence: he employed the Italian architect Santino Solari to pursue the reconstruction of Salzburg Cathedral according to plans designed by Vincenzo Scamozzi, with the foundation stone of the new building being laid in 1614.
 Nevertheless, the church building was not finished until in 1628 under Paris von Londron.
 The archbishop also commissioned Santino Solari to build Hellbrunn Palace as his summer residence in the style of an ancient villa rustica, including extended gardens and its famous fountains.
 He was thus a major figure in promoting Baroque architecture north of the Alps.
-Moreover, under his rule, Monteverdi's opera L'Orfeo was performed on several occasions in Salzburg between 1614 and 1619.
+Moreover, under his rule, Monteverdi's opera L'Orfeo was performed on several occasions in Salzburg between 1614 and 1619, the first opera performances north of the Alps.

-During the last stage of his rule, Mark Sittich witnessed the outbreak of the Thirty Years' War with the Defenestration of Prague in 1618.
+During the last stage of his rule, Mark Sittich witnessed the outbreak of the Thirty Years' War in 1618.
 On 16 July 1619, he received the Habsburg archduke Ferdinand II en route to the Imperial election in Frankfurt.
 Joined by the English envoy James Hay, they shared a festive meal and Ferdinand left Salzburg the next day with an archiepiscopal letter of credit for 50,000 guilders.

 Later in September, while Markus Sittikus awaited the arrival of the newly crowned Holy Roman Emperor on his way back to Vienna, he fell seriously ill with fever and died within fourteen days on 9 October 1619.
-He was buried in the Franciscan cloister in Salzburg.
+He was buried in the Franciscan church in Salzburg.